-Through our research of hundreds of families across eight different countries, we aspire to better understand the complexities of rainfall patterns and their effects on food security and human mobility.
-Our goal: to communicate knowledge, lower risk and advise on food security and migration options to improve the lives of vulnerable people and communities in developing countries around the world.
+Through field research in eight countries, national and international advocacy efforts, and community-based interventions, we aspire to advance understanding of the complexities of changing rainfall patterns, their effects on food security and human mobility, and promising community-based adaptation strategies.
+Our goal: to communicate knowledge, lower risk and advise on food security and migration options to improve the lives of vulnerable people in developing countries.

 MORE on the project

 Film for PolicymakersThrough the Where the Rain Falls film for policymakers, learn how poor people from around the world are facing challenging choices and seeking better options as changing rainfall patterns affect their livelihoods.
 Through a CARE International and United Nations University study and CARE action on the ground, “Where the Rain Falls” communities, government and civil society organizations are working together to understand rain to enable change.